wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 B. What is the total max/average hours of effort by <strong>Administrators</strong> to get accounts and a laptop ready for receipt by a new employee?

 PROTIP: CAUTION: Using speed as the primary basis for judging performance can lead to cutting corners and thus security holes.
 So security must be a primary consideration.
 But security is difficult to measure.

+## BaSA (Be a Solutions Architect)

+There are many ways to learn AWS.
+The key to learning fully AND quickly -- to get a job -- is to have an experienced mentors in both technical and behavioral skills, plus real-world projects.

+Look at the schedule for the FREE AWS
+<a target="_blank" href="https://become-a-solutions-architect.github.io/">BaSA (Be a Solutions Architect) program</a>
+where AWS employees (Amazonians) around the world hold 2-hour live sessions over 12-weeks (8 technical and 4 behavioural) on 𝗦𝗮𝘁𝘂𝗿𝗱𝗮𝘆 𝟴 𝗔𝗠 𝗚𝗠𝗧 / 𝟵 𝗔𝗠 𝗨𝗞 / 𝟭.𝟯𝟬 𝗣𝗠 𝗜𝗦𝗧 / 𝟰.𝟬𝟬 𝗔𝗠 𝗘𝗧).
+Videos of each batch are
+<a target="_blank" href="https://www.youtube.com/@be-SA/playlists">stored on YouTube</a>
+coordinated using email 𝗯𝗲𝘀𝗮𝗽𝗿𝗼𝗴𝗿𝗮𝗺𝟮𝟬𝟮𝟮@𝗴𝗺𝗮𝗶𝗹.𝗰𝗼𝗺  and
+<a target="_blank" href="https://www.linkedin.com/groups/9179284/">LinkedIn group</a>,
+which at time of writing has 7,621 members.
+<a target="_blank" href="https://become-a-solutions-architect.github.io/resources.html">Hands-on activities</a>:
+Networking:<br />
+1. <a target="_blank" href="https://youtu.be/x5r4UGyR5zo">Introduction to Cloud	The binary choice - OSI Model & IP Addressing</a>
+2. Amazon S3 <a target="_blank" href="https://youtu.be/jYUm5itbDNA">It’s all connected - Amazon VPC</a>
+3. Amazon EC2	<a target="_blank" href="https://youtu.be/bc1srPi8AXY">Hold the door - NACL & Security Group</a>
+4. AWS IAM	<a target="_blank" href="https://youtu.be/OoX_AJK1JA4">Cloud and beyond - VPN and Direct Connect</a>
+5. Amazon RDS	<a target="_blank" href="https://youtu.be/IAsyh2ANouM">Peer to Peer - VPC Peering & Transit Gateway</a>
+6. Amazon DynamoDB	<a target="_blank" href="https://youtu.be/MoGe0v1DAgU">What’s in a name? - Route 53 & DNS Resolver</a>
+7. Amazon Cloudwatch	<a target="_blank" href="https://youtu.be/p5OLRW910zA">The tool box - Flow Logs & Reachability Analyer</a>

 ## Prep Steps